Get a free, no obligation personal loan quote with rates as low as 9.99%

 Bottom Line

-Mortgage and Consumer Proposal FAQs
+Mortgage And Consumer Proposal FAQs

 Can I borrow money while on a consumer proposal?

-Yes, it’s still possible to borrow money while on a consumer proposal but, you might find it more difficult to get approved.
-When you file for a consumer proposal it causes your credit score to drop.
+Yes, it’s still possible to borrow money while on a consumer proposal, but you might find it more difficult to get approved.
+When you file for a consumer proposal, it causes your credit score to drop.
 The proposal will stay on your credit report for three years after you pay all the debts in your proposal or six years after you sign your proposal, whichever is sooner.

 Can I keep my house if I file a consumer proposal?

-Yes, you can keep your house if you file a consumer proposal provided you continue to make your mortgage payments on time.
+Yes, you can keep your house if you file a consumer proposal, provided you continue to make your mortgage payments on time.

 While it’s possible to get a mortgage while in a consumer proposal, you might find it challenging.
 Most traditional banks won’t lend to you until two years after you’ve finished your proposal.
-To increase your chances of approval, look to alternative lenders.
+To increase your chances of approval, look to private lenders.

 Jessica Martel avatar on Loans Canada